NNS Obuma: Service

-The NNS Nigeria formally entered service on 16 September 1966 with pennant number F87.
+The Nigeria formally entered service on 16 September 1966 with pennant number F87.
 Following the outbreak of the Nigerian Civil War in 1967, the Nigerian Navy was tasked with blockading the coast of the secessionist Republic of Biafra.
 Nigeria was moored in an estuary near Port Harcourt early on in the conflict.
 In July 1967, Biafran leader C. Odumegwu Ojukwu ordered mercenary Jan Zumbach of the Biafran Air Force to attack the ship to prevent it from cutting off the port to the sea.
 Zumbach flew a Douglas A-26 Invader with a Douglas DC-3 providing support in an early morning raid.
 Zumbach dropped his payload and strafed the ship while the DC-3 dropped two small bombs.
 The first bomb landed off the stern while the second exploded to the ship's port, splashing water over the decks and causing the crew to run for cover.
 The two aircraft rearmed in Enugu and made a second attack.
 The bombs missed again, but as a result the Nigeria raised its anchor and moved out into the ocean.

 Several weeks after the air raids the ship moved to the mouth of the Bonny River, where it ensured Port Harcourt was cut off from the sea.
 Too large to operate in Nigeria's rivers, Nigeria served as a guide for smaller ships making their way to the fairway buoy at the mouth of the Bonny, and most naval operations during the war were instead led by the Ogoja.
 Under the command of Captain Nelson Bossman Soroh, the larger frigate lent its support to bombardment operations at Port Harcourt, Bonny, Calabar, Warri, and other areas.